 We see this vision as being epitomised by the concept of ‘Radical Encouragement’ a view that promoted dispositions that support the intellectual and social growth of the individual and benefit the community.

 The quality of the learning experience and constructive relationships are the keys to learning and the consultants for the RAIS project spend time with their clients preparing and delivering training and support.
 As the training becomes more deeply embedded there are opportunities to build capacity so that children and adults can become coaches for one another and so we can build a self-sustaining cycle of growth and aspirations.

 RAIS maintains a clear identity and prides itself in building networks with other agencies.
 Our climate of Radical Encouragement is created by clear lines of communication and sustainable staff development.
-Our work takes place in a climate of enjoyment and support where effort is praised and fear of failure is minimised.
+Our work takes place in a climate of enjoyment and support where effort is praised and fear of failure is minimized.

 All of our courses are designed with sensitivity to present provision, an understanding of the target group, and with reference to outstanding examples in other areas.
 Thus parents learn from other parents; professionals in one field learn from professionals in another field, and adults learn from children.

-RAIS continues to be a recognised provider of quality, up to date and relevant training.
+RAIS continues to be a recognized provider of quality, up to date and relevant training.

 RAIS wins Outstanding Achievement Award